aws-samples/aws-serverless-workshops/CrossRegion/2_UI/README.md

 ## 4. Upload the application

-Next, you'll need to upload the UI to the S3 bucket specified in step 1.
+Next, you'll need to upload the UI to the S3 website bucket specified in step 1.
 You can do this with:

-    aws s3 sync --acl public-read dist/ s3://[bucket_name]
+    aws s3 sync --acl public-read --delete dist/ s3://[bucket_name]

 Note that you must replace `[bucket-name]` in this command with the bucket name output from the CloudFormation stack in step 1.